octoadmin/octomarketing.com/wp-content/plugins/loginizer/readme.txt

 3. Loginizer Brute Force Settings page

 == Changelog ==

+= 1.2.0 =
+* [Task] The brute force logs will now be sorted as per the time of failed login attemps
+* [Bug Fix] Dashboard showed wrong permissions if wp-content path had been changed
+* [Bug Fix] Added Directory path to include files which caused issues with some plugins

 = 1.1.1 =
 * [Bug Fix] Added ABSPATH instead of get_home_path()